spiffe/spiffe/standards/X509-SVID.md

 This section discusses the relationship between leaf, root, and intermediate certificates, as well as the requirements placed upon each.

 ### 3.1.
 Leaf Certificates
 A leaf certificate is an SVID which serves to identify a caller or resource.
-They are signed by the signing authority of the trust domain in which they reside, and are suitable for use in authentication processes.
+They are signed by the signing authority responsible for the trust domain in which they reside, and are suitable for use in authentication processes.
 A leaf certificate (as opposed to a signing certificate, [section 3.2](#3.2.-signing-certificates)) is the only type which may serve to identify a resource or caller.

 Leaf certificate SPIFFE IDs MUST have a non-root path component.
 See [section 4.1](#4.1.-basic-constraints) for information on X.509-specific properties which distinguish a leaf certificate from a signing certificate.